mariusforreal/iam-key-auto-rotate/README.md

 2. While in Amazon Simple Email Service (SES), verify the senders address or the sender domain that you will use as the email source.<br/>
 a.
 This is the email that will be in the ‘Sender’ section of the email sent to your end users.
 3. The AWS resources needed for this tool will deploy with the main CloudFormation template.

+More on the steps to follow can be found on thsi AWS documentation: https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/automatically-rotate-iam-user-access-keys-at-scale-with-aws-organizations-and-aws-secrets-manager.html